-5. Conclusion: Fostering Community
+4. Conclusion: Building Community

 This paper has discussed how to advance the state of the art of simulation in the social sciences.
 It described the unique value of simulation as a third way of doing science, in contrast to both induction and deduction.
-It then offered advice for doing simulation research, focusing on the programming of a simulation model, analyzing the results and sharing the results with others.
-It then discussed the importance of replicating other people's simulations, and provided examples of the procedures and difficulties involved in the process of replication.
+It then offered advice for doing simulation research, focusing on the programming of a simulation model, analyzing the results, sharing the results with others, and replicating agent-based simulations.

-One final theme needs to be addressed, namely the fostering of a community of social scientists who do simulation.
+One final theme needs to be addressed, namely the building of a community of social scientists who do simulation.
 This paper began with the observation that simulation studies are published in very widely dispersed outlets.
-This is an indication that social science simulators is only just beginning to build strong institutional links across traditional disciplinary boundaries, even though the work itself is often interdisciplinary in content and methodology.
+This is an indication that social science simulators are only just beginning to build strong institutional links across traditional disciplinary boundaries, even though the work itself is often interdisciplinary in content and methodology.
 The question now is what it would take to promote further the growth and success of social science simulation.
-My answer comes in three parts: progress in methodology, progress in standardization, and progress in institution building.
+My answer comes in four parts: methodology, standardization, education and institution building.

 This paper has already discussed suggestions for progress in methodology.
 The next step is to begin to develop the internal structure and boundaries of the field.
 In particular, converging on commonly accepted terminology would be very helpful.
 A host of terms is now used to describe our field.
-Examples are artificial society, complex system, agent-based model, multi-agent model, individual-based model, bottom-up model, adaptive system, and the somewhat broader term computational model.
+Examples are artificial society, complex system, agentbased model, multi-agent model, individual-based model, bottom-up model, adaptive system, and the somewhat broader term computational model.
 Having commonly accepted distinctions between these terms could certainly help specify and communicate what simulation is about.